celery/billiard/Doc/library/multiprocessing.rst

       *timeout* is a number then this specifies the maximum time in seconds to block.
 If *timeout* is ``None`` then an infinite timeout is used.

+      Note that multiple connection objects may be polled at once by using :func:`multiprocessing.connection.wait`.

    .. method:: send_bytes(buffer[, offset[, size]])

       Send byte data from an object supporting the buffer interface as a complete message.

       If *offset* is given then data is read from that position in *buffer*.
 If *size* is given then that many bytes will be read from buffer.
+Very large buffers (approximately 32 MB+, though it depends on the OS) may raise a :exc:`ValueError` exception

    .. method:: recv_bytes([maxlength])

       Return a complete message of byte data sent from the other end of the connection as a string.
+Blocks until there is something to receive.
       Raises :exc:`EOFError` if there is nothing left to receive and the other end has closed.

-      If *maxlength* is specified and the message is longer than *maxlength* then :exc:`IOError` is raised and the connection will no longer be readable.
+      If *maxlength* is specified and the message is longer than *maxlength* then :exc:`OSError` is raised and the connection will no longer be readable.

+      .. versionchanged:: 3.3
+         This function used to raise a :exc:`IOError`, which is now an alias of :exc:`OSError`.

    .. method:: recv_bytes_into(buffer[, offset])

       Read into *buffer* a complete message of byte data sent from the other end of the connection and return the number of bytes in the message.
+Blocks until there is something to receive.
 Raises :exc:`EOFError` if there is nothing left to receive and the other end was closed.